o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/treeallpasses.png" width="100%" alt="The tree properly rendered in the Editor with all appropriate passes added." >}}

 ## Add vegetation bending
-Great, now we can start adding the code for vegetation bending!
-We first need to set up the wind constants.
-Then, we will determine the detail bending, which is the slight movement that you generally see in leaves and at the end of branches.
-Finally, we will add main bending, which is the overall swaying of the tree.
+Great, now you can start adding the code for vegetation bending!
+You first need to set up the wind constants.
+Then, you will determine the detail bending, which is the slight movement that you generally see in leaves and at the end of branches.
+Finally, you will add main bending, which is the overall swaying of the tree.

 Note that the following bending functions are derived from [Vegetation Procedural Animation and Shading in Crysis](https://developer.nvidia.com/gpugems/gpugems3/part-iii-rendering/chapter-16-vegetation-procedural-animation-and-shading-crysis) in GPU Gems 3.

 ### Add vegetation bending properties
-We need several properties to determine how we want our materials to bend:
+You need several properties to determine how the materials should bend:
 * `DetailBendingFrequency` - The frequency of the detail bending.
 * `DetailBendingLeafAmplitude` - The amplitude in which leaves can bend.
 * `DetailBendingBranchAmplitude` - The amplitude in which branches can bend.